dansandu/glyph/README.md

                          /*5*/ "Value    -> number";
     // clang-format on

-    // Create the parser from the grammar. const auto parser = Parser{grammar};
+    // Creating the parser from the grammar. const auto parser = Parser{grammar};

-    // Each symbol in the grammar is mapped to an integer by the parser to speed
+    // Each symbol in the grammar is mapped to an integer by the parser to
-    // up parsing.
+    // speed up parsing.
     const auto add = parser.getTerminalSymbol("add");
     const auto multiply = parser.getTerminalSymbol("multiply");
     const auto number = parser.getTerminalSymbol("number");

-    // Whitespace doesn't influence the parsing so we can discard it from the
+    // Whitespace doesn't influence the parsing so it can be discarded from the
     // original string.
 This will simplify the grammar.
 Here the whitespace
     // symbol is mapped to a special symbol which is skipped by the parser when
     // encountered.
     const auto whitespace = parser.getDiscardedSymbolPlaceholder();

-    // Because terminals are alphanumeric we need to map symbols to their actual
+    // Because terminals are alphanumeric the symbols need to be mapped to
-    // representation in the input string.
-We use the regex tokenizer to map
+    // their actual representation in the input string.
+The regex tokenizer
-    // terminals to patterns.
-The order of the patterns matters because only
+    // maps terminals to patterns.
+The order of the patterns matters because
     // the first matching pattern is used to generate the token. const auto tokenizer =
         RegexTokenizer{{{add, "\\+"},